Safety, Security and Emergency Management

 - Establish a process for annual review

-FTA offers an infographic to assist transit agencies and State DOTs with determining whether or not the FTA requires that they develop a PTASP.
+FTA offers a webinar to assist transit agencies and State DOTs with determining whether or not the FTA requires that they develop a PTASP.
 Section 5310 and/or 5311 funded agencies are not required AT THIS TIME to develop an FTA compliant safety plan; only Section 5307 (urbanized) recipients and subrecipients and rail systems are currently subject to this requirement.
 The safety plan requirements for 5307 systems should be considered as best practices for 5310 and/or 5311 funded agencies.

 For State DOTs that are interested in procuring consulting services to assist with PTASP preparation for the State’s subrecipients, here is a sample PTASP Scope of Services from Virginia Department of Rail and Public Transportation.